-The bewitching beauty and magic of Killarney is at your fingertips when you stay at Killarney Royal.
+The bewitching beauty and magic of Killarney are at your fingertips when you stay at Killarney Royal.
 Killarney Town and Valley is worthy of multiple day explorations whatever your interest.
-Wildlife and wilderness, spectacular landscapes, history and heritage, outdoor activities be it cycle routes, golf trips or mountain walking.
+Wildlife and wilderness, spectacular landscapes, history and heritage, outdoor activities is it cycle routes, golf trips or mountain walking.
 The town has something to offer everyone.
 Killarney Town is a colourful and vibrant town with craft shops, galleries, museums, cafes and restaurants.
 Killarney is the ultimate base for touring in Ireland’s spectacular southwest.

 Muckross House, Gardens and Traditional Farms

 Take a stroll down memory lane and explore the historical world renowned Muckross House and Gardens.
 Discover the spectacular views of the sparkling Lakes from the many breathtaking paths of discovery among 25,000 acres of National Park.
 The Gardens are renowned for their beauty; experience the fine collection of Rhododendrons, and the extensive rock garden hewn out of natural limestone.
 A visit here provides a fascinating insight into Victorian life.
 Muckross Traditional Farms are an exciting and interesting outdoor representation of the lifestyles and farming traditions of a rural community from the 1930’s.This is something worthwhile bringing children to.

 The roar of the falls can most definitely be heard before you see them; the amazing Torc Waterfall is a further 5 minutes drive from Muckross House.
 Without a doubt, this is an experience not to be missed and never be forgotten!